Skip to content

 Common Questions About Bodyguard Services in Milan

-1. Is it legal to have a bodyguard in Milan?
+Is it legal to hire a bodyguard in Milan?

 Yes.
-Private close protection is legal in Italy and operates under the TULPS framework with companies licensed at Prefettura level.
-The important nuance is that armed personal protection is tightly restricted, so most legitimate close protection in the city is delivered by trained unarmed officers.
+Private close protection is legal in Italy and operates under the TULPS framework, with companies licensed at Prefettura level.
+The key nuance is that armed personal protection is tightly restricted, so most legitimate close protection in the city is delivered by trained unarmed officers.

 Yes.
-We provide discreet private security, executive protection, secure transport, and close protection for VIPs, families, executives, and high-net-worth visitors.
-VIP details are structured around the client's schedule and built to keep the protective presence out of public view.
+We provide discreet private security, executive protection, secure transportation, and close protection for VIPs, families, executives, and high-net-worth visitors, structured around the client's schedule and built to keep the protective presence out of public view.

 Yes.
 Fashion Week is one of our most requested engagements.
 We deploy officers experienced in holding a discreet profile inside crowded, high-visibility settings, with advance work on venues, hotels, and movement between events.

-6. How quickly can a team be deployed?
+How quickly can a close protection team be deployed in Milan?

 We routinely mobilise at short notice.
 For most engagements we can have a vetted team in place within 72 hours of first contact, and faster in urgent cases.

 Yes.
-Meet-and-greet at both Malpensa and Linate is standard for visiting clients, with airside reception where arrangements allow and controlled transfer into secure transport.
+Meet-and-greet at Malpensa, Linate, and Bergamo Orio al Serio is standard for visiting clients, with reception clear of public queues and controlled transfer into secure transport.

 Yes.
 Female close protection officers can be arranged for female clients, family details, children, and situations where a less visible protective presence is preferred.

-10. Can you provide secure transportation without a full protection detail?
+Can you provide secure transportation in Milan without a full protection detail?

 Yes.
 A trained security driver with route planning and protective driving can be engaged on its own, though most clients pair it with at least one CPO.

 Yes.
-Family details are a regular part of our work here, typically delivered with discreet officers and, where appropriate, female CPOs, structured around the family's schedule rather than disrupting it.
+Family details are a regular part of our work, typically delivered with discreet officers and, where appropriate, female CPOs, structured around the family's schedule rather than disrupting it.

 Yes.
-Many of our clients move between Milan and other destinations, and we coordinate continuous cover across borders.
-Our international reach includes teams and partners in Tel Aviv, London, Paris, Monaco, Rome, Dubai, New York, and Geneva.
+Many clients move between Milan and other destinations, and we coordinate continuous cover across borders.
+Our reach includes teams and partners in Tel Aviv, London, Paris, Monaco, Rome, Madrid, Dubai, and New York.